Skip to content

 Vailsburg Velodrome track accident c.1910.

-Vailsburg continued its tradition during the golden age of racing with one of the largest circular board plank stadiums, now called “Saucer Tracks,” because their steeply banked circular design looked like a large saucer.
+Vailsburg continued its tradition during the golden age of racing with one of the largest circular board-plank-lined “Saucer Tracks,” so named because its steeply banked design resembled a large saucer.
 They also allowed the spectators (over 12,000), seated in grandstands above the top of the racing surface, to get a close-up look at the action.
 Fans often stood along the barrier railings to watch the riders, who flew past at incredible speed just inches from the spectators.

 Source: Newark Parks